Cluster meetings are normally held monthly, on the 3rd Tuesday of each month, from 2pm to 4pm, at a convenient location in South Wales.

 The Unit, working closely with the National Cyber Crime Unit (NCCU), provides a national investigative response to the most serious incidents of cyber-crime.
 However, current information suggests that 80% of Cyber crime is preventable and through partnership engagement and education the Unit seeks to develop Wales as a ‘secure digital nation’.

-The Unit will be hosting the January meeting of the Cluster near to their HQ in Bridgend and will provide a deeper dive into the strategies and tactics being employed in the fight against cyber crime and discuss how we, as businesses and cyber experts, can work more closely with them in this ongoing battle.
+The Unit hosting the January meeting of the Cluster near to their HQ in Bridgend and provided a deeper dive into the strategies and tactics being employed in the fight against cyber crime and discussed how we, as businesses and cyber experts, can work more closely with them in this ongoing battle.

 19th December 2017